The more that you read, the more things you will know. The more that you learn, the more places you'll go. - Dr. Seuss

 Transcripts may be ordered in the following ways:

-- MAIL, by sending a handwritten or typed request to the Student Records Office.
+- By Mail: Send a handwritten or typed request to the Student Records Office.
+Allow 2-3 weeks for the processing of mailed requests.

-- The handwritten or typed request must include your name and other names used while in attendance at WGU, the last year attended or graduated, social security number, current mailing address, email, and phone number (so you can be contacted if there are any problems in processing the request).
+The handwritten or typed request must include your name and other names used, your student ID number or the last 4 digits of your SSN, the last year attended or graduated, date of birth, current mailing address, email, and phone number (so we can contact you if there are any problems in processing the request).

-Note: Official transcripts will not be released to anyone whose financial obligations have not been met.
+Official transcripts will not be released to anyone whose financial obligations are not met.

 I’m applying to another university for a graduate or terminal degree program.
 What should I expect?
 Will they accept my WGU education?